 Another mythical equine – this time a hippocampus – is the Carousel Seahorse which was a limited edition of 500 standing 11.5” tall.
 It was introduced in 1987 and was priced at $1075 in 1988.
-Their more naturalistic example of a seahorse is shown in All at Sea with Cybis.
+Another survivor but with a reduced edition of 325, he was $1575 in 1993 and was nudging $3000 after Y2K.
+The studio’s more naturalistic example of a seahorse is shown in All at Sea with Cybis.

 Golden Thunder was one of the Cybis 50th Anniversary designs issued in 1989; sculptures actually produced during that year bear the special stamp (shown in Signatures and Marks) in the belly area.
-Standing 13.5” high, he had a declared edition of 500 and his last known Cybis price was $3775.
-From the Cybis site’s description: “…..this magnificent carousel piece has a golden eagle on its forehead.
+Standing 13.5” high, he had a declared edition of 500 and was $2750 in 1993.
+When the studio shut down in the 2000s he was the most expensive carousel piece on their website, at $3775.
+From the site’s description: “…..this magnificent carousel piece has a golden eagle on its forehead.
 In bas-relief are the heads of the original thirteen Carousel animals decorated in their original colors, which enhance the 24 karat gold tone on tone armor saddle.”

-The final Cybis carousel horse w2as part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
-The Carousel II Pony is 9” tall and was last priced at $795.
+The final Cybis carousel horse was part of their later ‘Carousel II’ series introduced in the late 1900s which is an open (non-limited) edition series of five small animals that can also fit onto a specially designed base sold separately.
+The Carousel II Pony is 9” tall and originally sold for $675.
 All of the Carousel II figures are shown in Carousel Animals.